elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/code-structure.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are cases when a newline does not mean a semicolon and may result in an error.</div><br />
+  <div><strong>Interview Response:</strong> There are cases when a newline does not mean a semi-colon and may result in an error.</div><br />
-  <div><strong>Technical Response:</strong> There are cases when a newline does not mean a semicolon and may result in an error.
-The recommendation is to put semicolons between statements even if they are separated by newlines.
-This rule is widely adopted by the JavaScript community.
+  <div><strong>Technical Response:</strong> : There are cases when a newline does not mean a semi-colon and may result in an error.
+The recommendation is to put semi-colons between statements even if newlines separate them.
+The JavaScript community widely adopts this rule.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />